 Female glands can sometimes be a bit of a challenge for O-ring installations, but keep these tips in mind and watch our video and you should have success.

-- For initial installation, don’t use lubricant.
+For the initial installation, don’t use a lubricant.
 The idea is to have the gland grab the O-ring while you push the remaining portion of the seal in place.

 More resources for engineers and designers

 For more information refer to the Parker O-Ring Handbook.
 This book contains extensive information about the properties of basic sealing elastomers, as well as examples of typical O-ring applications, fundamentals of static and dynamic seal design and O-ring failure modes.
 It also provides an overview of international sizes and standards, and compatibility data for fluids, gases, and solids.

 Check out our web-based app Mobile inPHorm, an engineering resource for designing application specific glands and O-rings.

 It's what you don't see that makes it a Parker O-ring.
 Be sure and bookmark our always-up-to-date online interactive O-Ring eHandbook.

 Watch in the video the proper installation of an O-Ring: Standard Female Gland.